Jospa9713/Survey-Harmon/README.md

 # Survey-Harmon
-  Just havve to run index.html
+  Just have to run index.html